 Customs

-Customs is an agency or authority in a country that is responsible for controlling the imports, exports, as well as collecting tariffs.
+Customs is an agency or authority in a country that is responsible for controlling the imports, and exports, as well as collecting tariffs.
 They authorize the flow of goods of animals, personal items, hazardous materials, etc. into a country.
 When shipments arrive in a country, customs inspects them and reviews the invoice.
 The shipment can be delivered to its final destination only after customs clearance and the duties have been paid.

 Tariffs